nordhagen/epg-experiment/NOTES_NORDHAGEN.md

 - Introduced ReactTransitionGroup to enable EPGDetailView to transition nicely in and out
 - Added the > phablet layout for the EPG.
 Horizontal scrolling works per channel, which is not the way it's supposed to work.
 - Added a slight gradient overlay to EPG items to make them prettier when their titles don't fit in the box.
+- Finished simple example of react component testing with Jest